 - Encouragement Power Words

 - Forbidden Power Words

-We’ve organized our power words into seven different types, which all accomplish the same goal: They inspire emotion in your reader.
+We’ve organized our power words into seven different types, which all accomplish the same goal: Each elicits emotion in your reader.

 Let’s go over each type and see why they work.